-- Miss Adventure Falls is Disney’s newest addition to Typhoon Lagoon.
+- Miss Adventure Falls family raft ride is Disney’s newest addition to Typhoon Lagoon.
 Operated by treasure hunter Captain Mary Oceaneer, this thrill ride propels raft riding guests across parts of Placid Palms.
 Along the journey, Captain Oceaneer’s typhoon tossed treasures dot the landscape.
 Miss Adventure Falls welcomes guests of all heights and ages.

 - Storm Slides Jib Jammer, Stern Burner and Rudder Buster feature small drops as part of three-story body slide descent.
 Storm Slides does not have a height restriction.

 - Typhoon Lagoon Surf Pool sends waves, cresting up to six feet tall, across the water.
 Intermittent periods of calmer seas may be enjoyed between wave cycles.
 Opposite Typhoon Lagoon Surf Pool’s deeper waters, less turbulent tides offer respite to those water lovers seeking calmer conditions.

 - White sandy beaches beckon sun soakers from all over the park.
 Either surrounding surf pool excitement or tucked away at near the splashdowns of Storm Slides / Humunga Kowabunga and the Miss Adventure Falls/Crush ‘n’ Gush area.